 Conclusion

-Given above are a few countries who follow GST or discontinued GST later.
-There are many countries that still have VAT, where France was the first country to introduce VAT in 1954.
+Given above are a few countries that follow GST or discontinued GST later.
+There are many countries that still have VAT, France was the first country to introduce VAT in 1954.
 In the end the whole world either follows GST or VAT with their own rates and structure.
-While there are few countries who neither have GST nor VAT e.g. USA etc.
+While there are few countries that neither have GST nor VAT e.g. USA etc.